qiwww/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -----------
-studyId | integer | The ID of the study userAccountId | integer | The ID of the user account userRole | text | The role name of the user role
+studyId | integer | The ID of the study userRole | text | The role name of the user role